sentimentxyz/docs/docs/protocol/core/accountManager.md

-The Account Manager is the core contract which helps borrowers interact with their accounts and in turn allows accounts to communicate with the rest of the protcol contracts.
+The Account Manager is the core contract which helps borrowers interact with their accounts and in turn allows accounts to communicate with the rest of the protocol contracts.

 It is used by borrowers to create accounts, deposit assets, borrow against them, delegate interactions to their accounts, repay outstanding debt, and close their accounts.